CLIUtils/CLI11/README.md

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 Check takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
 The help message will have the name of the parent option prepended.
 Since `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.
 Validate can also be a subclass of `CLI::Validator`, in which case it can also set the type name and can be combined with `&` and `|` (all built-in validators are this sort).
 Validators can also be inverted with `!` such as `->check(!CLI::ExistingFile)` which would check that a file doesn't exist.

-> 🚧 IsMember is new in CLI11 1.8

-The `IsMember` validator lets you specify a set of predefined options.
+🚧 The `IsMember` validator lets you specify a set of predefined options.
 You can pass any container or copyable pointer (including `std::shared_ptr`) to a container to this validator; the container just needs to be iterable and have a `::value_type`.
 The type should be convertible from a string.
 You can use an initializer list directly if you like.
 If you need to modify the set later, the pointer form lets you do that; the type message and check will correctly refer to the current version of the set.
 After specifying a set of options, you can also specify "filter" functions of the form `T(T)`, where `T` is the type of the values.
 The most common choices probably will be `CLI::ignore_case` an `CLI::ignore_underscore`.
 Here are some examples
 of `IsMember`: